-Yes and no… if you don’t have any team members yet but are needing help managing projects the Project Manager service will be a perfect fit.
-If you’ve already got team members or are in the process of hiring the Ops Manager service is where it’s at.
+Yes and no… if you don’t have any team members yet but are needing help getting your backend figured out or who to hire first, let's hop on an intensive.
+If you’ve already got team members or are in the process of hiring, the Ops Manager service is where it’s at.
 One of the goals as your Ops Manager will be to help you delegate to your team so you can focus on doing the high-level work, so having a team will be a crucial part of that.

 Not at all!
 I happen to use HoneyBook (CRM) and Asana (PMS).
 I would rather use a system you love and understand than one that I chose because it works better for me.
 If you’re not sold on your current system, we can talk about that and find one that works the way you think.

 I want to be focused on doing the best job I can for you—and I’d never want that to be limited by a number of hours.
 I’ll do what I need to do to make sure you and your clients are well-served throughout the entire process.
 Because of that, I’ll take the time I need to do the job right.

 I understand that your business needs will fluctuate and that some months we’ll have a lot going on and other months it’ll be quieter, but if you need me, I’ll be there.

 My sweet spot for ongoing support is with brand & web designers — it’s where I started my business, so I’m very familiar with the needs and language of that niche.
 If you're interested in the Strategy Intensive, I love working with online service providers!

 While it depends on the person and the skills they bring to the table, there are some big differences between the three.

 A VA (virtual assistant) provides basic task support — they receive the task and complete it, they don’t typically strategize or oversee projects.
 They are the task-doers and know less about the workings of your business.